rvnminers-A-and-N/Meownodes/README.md

 sysctl vm.overcommit_memory=1
 #Start Redis Server
 redis-server /etc/redis/redis.conf
+#Alternatively, run redis in the background with redis-server /etc/redis/redis.conf --daemonize yes
 ```
 #### To start the Ravennodes crawler
 Open a new console and start the crawler: